schmaustech/ocp-on-cluster-rhcos-layer/README.md

 While I have written about out-of-cluster image mode before this example will focus on on-cluster image mode and specifically cover an example where I need the incorporate the Lustre client kernel drivers and packages into my OpenShift environment.

+To get started we deployed a Single Node OpenShift environment running 4.20.8.
+Note the process will not be any different if using multinode there will just be more nodes to apply the updated image to.

+Next we need to create MachineOSConfig custom resource file that will define the additional components we need to add to RHCOS.
+The following example shows that we will be doing the following:

+* This image will be built and applied to nodes in the master MachineOSConfig pool.
+If we had workers in the worker pool we could change this and apply it there as well.
+We can also apply it to custom pools as well.
+* This image will install additional packages:
+  ** We need to install EPEL because dkms comes from there **